 Delta Dental requires the dentist’s state license number and Tax Identification Number (TIN) on all claim forms.
 The numbers on the claims must match the information in our records or the claims will be rejected.
-Accuracy is necessary, because those numbers are used to report annual payment amounts to federal, state, and local tax agencies.
+Accuracy is necessary, because those numbers are used to report annual payment amounts to federal, state and local tax agencies.

 A dental practice has two options for their business TIN: the dentist’s Social Security number (SSN) or an Employer Identification Number (EIN).
 An EIN is a nine-digit number assigned by the Internal Revenue Service to identify the tax accounts of a business.
 The EIN identifies only the business, even if the dentist uses his or her name as the business name.

 A business TIN is not legally protected information; any business information that is not protected by law can be available for public access.
-Business TINs can be published in business documents, posted the Internet, or be available through government records because they are not legally designated as proprietary information.
+Business TINs can be published in business documents, posted online or be available through government records because they are not legally designated as proprietary information.
 Due to the public availability of this information, dentists who use a personal SSN as a business TIN may be putting themselves at risk for invasion of private information and identity theft.

 For more information or to apply for an EIN, go to www.irs.gov/businesses/index.html.

-This information is not intended as and should not be construed as legal, tax, or financial advice, and is provided as general information only.
-Consult qualified legal, tax, or financial counsel for advice regarding your own or your business’ unique situation.
+This information is not intended as and should not be construed as legal, tax or financial advice, and is provided as general information only.
+Consult qualified legal, tax or financial counsel for advice regarding your own or your business’ unique situation.